 - Ambulatory blood pressure monitoring (ABPM): This technique measures blood pressure during a 24-hour period when the child is home or in school.
 The results can confirm whether he or she has high blood pressure when the initial diagnosis was unclear.

-- Acute or chronic dialysis: If kidney problems become very severe, children may require short- or long-term dialysis to support the body’s functions when the kidneys are not working.
-Our Dialysis Center provides the full spectrum of dialysis support for infants and children, including acute and chronic hemodialysis, acute and chronic peritoneal dialysis, and continuous renal replacement therapy.
+If kidney problems become severe, children may require short- or long-term dialysis to support the body’s functions when the kidneys are not working.
+Our dialysis services provide the full spectrum of dialysis support for infants and children, including acute and chronic hemodialysis, acute and chronic peritoneal dialysis, and continuous renal replacement therapy.